Muneerali199/DocMagic/extension/README.md

-# 📚 DocMagic Interview & DSA Prep Extension
+# 🚀 DocMagic Smart AI Extension

+> **No Backend Required!** Uses Gemini AI directly from your browser

-## 🚀 The Ultimate Interview Preparation Companion
+## The Ultimate Interview Preparation Companion

-A powerful browser extension powered by DocMagic AI that helps you ace technical interviews, solve DSA problems, and land your dream job!
+A powerful browser extension that uses **Google Gemini AI** to help you ace technical interviews, solve DSA problems, and land your dream job!
+No server setup needed - works entirely in your browser.

 ## ✨ Features